alteryx/ayx-developer-sdk/docs/references/metadata.md

 ### on_complete Method

-On input plugins, a complete schema created with metadata can be exported to Designer for a precise data schema.
+On input plugins, you can export a complete schema created with metadata to Designer for a precise data schema.

 ## Use Cases

 ### Define a Schema at \_\_init\_\_

-In this example, we specify type `int16` for column `volts` and type
+This example specifies type `int16` for column `volts` and type
 `string` for column
 `device`.